aristhemage/Sandrouge/README.md

   phase through walls)

 March 30th through April 13th
--Updated the Stick of gaming sprite because I thought it was ugly.
+- Updated the Stick of gaming sprite because I thought it was ugly.
 Still a debug item for my amusement and testing, I just like the new sprite.
--Added some functionality to block breaking animations -Made the breaking animation accurate to health of the block -Revalued tools damLow and damHigh to just efficiency, as tools are not weapons.
+- Added some functionality to block breaking animations
+- Made the breaking animation accurate to health of the block
+- Revalued tools damLow and damHigh to just efficiency, as tools are not weapons.
--Updated inventory struct to reflect this
+- Updated inventory struct to reflect this
--Updated various other places to reflect this
+- Updated various other places to reflect this
--Stood the test of time against the allmighty rock...
+- Stood the test of time against the allmighty rock...
 Won by the skin of my teeth.
--Made it so you can break the block, it appears as an item, and is pickupable -Noted the very noticable bug where when picking up a block item, it is huge.
+- Made it so you can break the block, it appears as an item, and is pickupable
+- Noted the very noticable bug where when picking up a block item, it is huge.
 Due to how I programmed things, it's much harder to fix this issue than you would think.